GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/channel-list.md

 Components.default.chatChannelListLoadingView = CustomChannelLoadingView.self
 ```

-You can set your custom views for the channel list loading states when configuring your Components instance by replacing the following views as shown above:
+You can set your custom views for the channel list states when configuring your Components instance by replacing the following views as shown above:

 ```swift
 // In Components.swift: